KrrishYadav/wine-quality-classification/README.md

 I explored the dataset to identify any missing or duplicate values.
 The data had 240 duplicated rows, so we removed those values.
 Then, I analysed each column’s statistical summary to detect the outliers.
 I removed the outliers from the data by capping them using the z score method i.e. z = Data*mean +/- 3*std.
 I also ran a correlation analysis of the independent variables against the dependent variable, quality.
 This analysis showed a list of variables that had the highest correlations with quality and I dropped those who had high correlation i.e. >60%.
 I set an arbitrary cut-off for the dependent variable (wine quality) at e.g. 6 or higher getting classified as 'good/1' and the remainder as 'not good/0' to make it a classification problem.

+### Modelling

+Based on the EDA and correlation analysis, various classification models were used.
+We evaluated our model using the following metrics: Accuracy, Precision, Recall and ROC Score.
+We split the data randomly into training and testing data where we used the training data to train the models and testing data to test the model’s performance.
+Model One: Decision Tree
+“Decision tree uses a tree like structure to solve a problem in which each node represents an attribute, each link represents a decision rule and each leaf node represents an outcome.”

+Model Two: Random Forest
+“Random Forest is an ensemble bagging (bootstrap + aggregation) algorithm that works as a large collection of decision trees and merges them to obtain a more stable and accurate prediction through cross-validation.”

+Model Three: Support Vector Machine
+“SVM is a supervised ML algorithm which is used for classification problems.
+It uses a technique called kernel trick to transfigure non-linear low dimension space to a higher dimension space to get linear classification/separator.”